inducer/pyopencl/doc/algorithm.rst

 .. |scan_extra_args| replace:: a list of tuples *(name, value)* specifying
     extra arguments to pass to the scan procedure.
-For version 2013.1, *value* must be a of a :mod:`numpy` sized scalar type.
+For version 2013.1, *value* must be a :mod:`numpy` sized scalar type.
 As of version 2013.2, *value* may also be a :class:`pyopencl.array.Array`.
 .. |preamble| replace:: A snippet of C that is inserted into the compiled kernel
     before the actual kernel function.
 May be used for, e.g. type definitions